 Know When to Decline

-Even if compensation is included, you still may have to say no. You want to keep the trust of your audience and only partner with brands you align with.
-You also want to work with brands who know your worth and value as a creator.
+Even if money is included, you still may have to decline.
+It’s important to keep the trust of your audience and only partner with brands you align with.

-To be honest, you’ll turn down more partnerships than you accept, and that’s okay!
+Honestly, you’ll turn down more partnerships than you accept on this journey, and that’s okay!
 Just because you didn’t secure one deal doesn’t mean you’ve failed.
-There’s always a better opportunity around the corner and brands who will respect your craft + prices you’ve set.

-This journey is full of trial + error and you’ll always learn from your mistakes.
-Each time you negotiate is a chance to do better and sell yourself even more.
+This journey is full of trial and error and you’ll always learn from your mistakes.
+Each time you negotiate is a chance to do better and sell yourself more.

 Every brand that reaches out won’t be the perfect fit.
 Many opportunities will be presented to you and it’s best to choose them wisely.
 All money isn’t good money!

-Always keep the interests of your audience first and that will ensure you choose companies that you can have successful partnerships with.
+Always keep the interests of your audience first and that will help you choose companies that you can have successful partnerships with.